ansys/grantami-recordlists/README.rst

 PyGranta RecordLists
 ====================

-A Python wrapper for Granta MI Lists API.
+A Python wrapper for the Granta MI Lists API.

 To avoid ambiguity with the Python object ``list``, lists available via the Granta MI Lists API are referred to as ``record lists``.
 Granta MI users might also know the feature as ``Favorites Lists``.